Balancing Christian Ministry With Good Parenting

 It impacts the way I’m interacting with them and specifically what I am teaching them about how to live and how they can grow in their own faith.

-I think of my role as a father as one of the most important roles God has given me.
+I think being a Christian should and hopefully does impact every aspect of my life. think of my role as a father as one of the most important roles God has given me.
+It does impact the way I live and the way my kids are watching how I live my life. (pull quote)

 I would say that my own Christian faith is impacting my life, which hopefully overflows into their lives in what I say and what I do.
 And also, my walk with Christ affects the way I treat my wife, Faith, and then other people.”